rmnavr/opriq/README.md

 There 2 ways to launch OPRIQ.

-> For both those options if you want to completely get rid of [RALt and CAPS Lock issues](#Known-Issues),
+> For both those options if you want to completely get rid of [RAlt and CAPS Lock issues](#Known-Issues),
-> make described remaps at register level.
+> make remaps (descriped in that chapter) at register level.
 It is not required though.

 ## Without installing AutoHotKey (simplier way)